-(4) Accounting process method of retirement benefits

-i.
-Attribution period method for projected retirement benefits ii.
-Method of accounting for actuarial differences and past service liabilities
+- (4) Accounting process method of retirement benefits - i.
+Attribution period method for projected retirement benefits

 When calculating retirement benefit obligations, the method of attributing projected retirement benefits to the period up to the end of the consolidated fiscal year under review is used according to the benefit formula standard.